monster-js/monster-js/docs/store/selectors.md

 # Selectors

-In this section, we will explore how to create and use selectors in the Weco JS Framework Store.
+In this section, we will explore how to create and use selectors in the Monster JS Framework Store.
 Selectors are functions that allow you to retrieve specific slices of state in an efficient and reusable manner.

 ## 1. What is a Selector?